UOMLIN/Group3_LeoRover/Motor Driver/README.md

-Subscribe message from ros_gz_bridge to receive ideal wheel velocity and publish it to the Leo robot's wheels.
+Subscribe message from ros_gz_bridge to receive the ideal wheel velocity and publish it to the Leo robot's wheels.

 Publish back the real cmd_vel from robot to ros_gz_bridge.